radish-es/opensourcelaw/content/courses/Property/readings/week7.md

 ## Mi'kmaw Land Tenure ##

-If common law treaty interpretation reached something of a low point in the *Syliboy* decision, what are the possibilities for an alternative path forward for Indigenous-Crown relationships?
+If effective recognition for and implementation of the Peace and Friendship Treaties was set on poor footing in the *Syliboy* decision, how might we understand the possibilities for an alternative path forward for Indigenous-Crown relationships?
 Any answer to that question must start with engaging Indigenous legal orders as diverse systems of law forming part of Canada's multi-juridical landscape.
-Building a comparative understanding across legal systems is clearly a big undertaking (consider how much effort and energy you are currently expending to learn just the basics of the Anglo-Canadian common law).
+Building an authentic, comparative understanding across legal systems is clearly a big undertaking (consider how much effort and energy you are currently expending to learn just the basics of the Anglo-Canadian common law).
 But it is just as clearly an achievable goal—and one that is increasingly within reach, led by a growing body of Indigenous legal scholarship, research and teaching.

 James (Sa’ke’j) Youngblood Henderson explains Mi'kmaw law in the context of treaty in the following way:[^henderson1995]